Skip to main content

 Quasi-Experimental Design

-A family of evaluation designs that estimate causal programme effects without random assignment, using statistical methods to construct credible comparison groups.
+A family of evaluation designs that estimate causal program effects without random assignment, using statistical methods to construct credible comparison groups.

 In-Depth Guide